 Unsurprisingly, the right to take a break used to be highly dependent on the relationship between the employer and the employee.
 Slaves were, obviously, in the worst condition, with Pliny marking the existence of “diseases of slaves” coming from overworking and harsh conditions.

-Today, employee rights to take a break vary depending on the legislation in their country or state with significant differences between the states in the US.
-The legislature of Texas or Florida does not recognize the employee’s right to take a break, while in California it is mandatory to give the employee time both for meal and rest.
+Today, employee rights to take a break vary depending on the legislation in their country or state, with significant differences between the states in the US.
+The legislature of Texas or Florida does not recognize the employee’s right to take a rest break, while in California, it is mandatory to give the employee time both for meal and rest.
 It is also not mandatory to pay the employee for a time he or she spends during the break, at least not in every legislation.

 Boosting productivity by smart break management

 According to the popular myth, the key to effectively working or studying is to not get distracted for a long period of time.
 The research conducted by the University of Illinois at Urbana-Champaign shows that the popular approach of seeing the attention as a limited resource to be “used” by sticking to a single task is not relevant.
+As Harvard Business Review and other publications suggest, frequent breaks throughout the workday actually support sustained concentration and energy.

 Lunch break – a mind fuel